serlo/stats.serlo.org/README.md

 }
 ```

-Then use `python report_email.py` to send the report to the receivers-email or use `python authorsMfNF.py` to generate the docx-report (check report.docx file): both call `report()-function`.
+Then use `python docx_report.py` to generate/actualize the docx-report (check report.docx file) or `python email_report.py` to generate/actualize the report and send it to the receivers-email: both call `report()-function`.
+Still the main magic happens in authors_MfNF.py and databbase.py.